cardmix/relayer-setup/INSTALL.md

 nano wallet.json
 ```

+15. Deposit 20-30 tADA into your backend wallet address.

-15. Make sure to open port 3000 on your relayer machine.
+16. Make sure to open port 3000 on your relayer machine.
 You will not be able to receive user requests otherwise.

 Now you are ready to run the ENCOINS Relayer!